JustGoscha/meepleOS/performance-reviews/software-engineers/README.md

 - **View Progress**: The radar chart updates in real-time with color-coded indicators
 - **Export Results**: Click "Export Trading Card" to download a beautiful PNG summary
 - **Reset Safely**: The reset button includes a confirmation dialog to prevent accidental data loss

+## 📄 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+You are free to use, modify, and distribute this project however you like!

+## ☕ Support This Project

+If you find this useful, consider [buying me a coffee](https://coff.ee/justgoscha) to support continued development and improvements!